Loes Geurts

-Loes Geurts ([lus ˈxøːrts]; born 12 January 1986) is a Dutch footballer who plays as a goalkeeper for Damallsvenskan club BK Häcken.
+Loes Geurts ([lus ˈxøːrts]; born 12 January 1986) is a Dutch former footballer who played as a goalkeeper.
 Since making her international debut in 2005, Geurts has collected over 100 caps for the Netherlands national team.
 She kept goal for the Netherlands at the 2009 and 2013 editions of the UEFA Women's Championship.

 Club career

 Geurts' career started at the youth team of club RES in Bolsward.
 She then played for SC Heerenveen for one season, before returning to RES.
 In 2004 she played American college soccer for Western Illinois Leathernecks, returning to Europe in March 2006 for the second half of the 2005–06, joining Bundesliga team FFC Heike Rheine.

 In 2007, Geurts returned to the Netherlands to play in the newly created professional league Eredivisie with AZ Alkmaar.
 Her four seasons at the club were very successful, winning the league title three times and the Dutch Cup once.
 In 2011, she moved to Telstar.

 She left Telstar for Sweden's Damallsvenskan in 2012 and joined Vittsjö GIK.
 Geurts left Vittsjö after her second season in November 2013, signing for Kopparbergs/Göteborg FC, who were in the market for a goalkeeper following Kristin Hammarström's retirement.

 After five seasons during four years in Sweden, on 21 September 2016, it was announced she signed a two-year contract with Paris Saint-Germain of the Division 1 Féminine.

 In August 2017, citing her "battery was empty", Geurts announced she was taking a break from football.

 On 31 January 2018, it was announced that Geurts was returning to Kopparbergs/Göteborg FC where she had previously played from 2014 to 2016.